The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Bottles and Cans

 No glass bottles, cans, or alcoholic beverages may be brought into Great American Ball Park.
 Guests are welcome to bring in soft drinks and water provided they are in clear plastic bottles and the safety seal has not been broken.
-Insulated foam cups/containers from restaurants, convenience stores, gas stations, etc. are not permitted in Great American Ball Park.
+Insulated foam or metal cups/containers from restaurants, convenience stores, gas stations, etc. are not permitted in Great American Ball Park.
+Yeti cups and similar products are also not permitted to be brought into Great American Ball Park.

 TV: FOX Sports Ohio holds the exclusive local cable and telecast rights for Cincinnati Reds baseball.
-This season FOX Sports Ohio will broadcast four Spring Training games and 145 regular season games.
+This season FOX Sports Ohio will broadcast eight Spring Training games and all 162 regular season games.

 In the event of a series sweep, brooms may only be brought in at the discretion of Reds Management.

-Attached to the Budweiser Bowtie Bar, this group seating area gives Guests a unique view of the action from right field.
+Attached to the Budweiser BOWTIE Bar, this group seating area gives Guests a unique view of the action from right field.
 This open air location also allows for quick and easy access to Mr. Red's Smokehouse presented by Montgomery Inn and the Kroger Fan Zone.
-The Budweiser Bullpens consist of two tiers.
-The Lower Tier can accommodate 24-38 guests and the Upper Tier can accommodate 26 guests.
+The Budweiser Bullpen Decks consist of two tiers.
+The Lower Tier can accommodate 24-38 guests and the Upper Tier can accommodate up to 26 guests.
 Both Tiers can be exclusively rented for groups of 50 or more.
-Each ticket comes loaded with $18 in concession credit for two beers or other items from any concession stand.
+Each ticket comes loaded with $19 in concession credit for two beers or other items from any concession stand.
+The Budweiser Bullpen Decks are located directly above the home bullpen in right field.

 Cameras & Video Equipment